 Every South-Asian family has their blend of garam masala recipes handed down, like my mom's Malabar garam masala recipe.
-But being a south Indian, I make batches of this Pakistani garam masala recipe more often than our own.
+But being a South Indian, I make batches of this Pakistani garam masala recipe more often than our own.
 I go through a jar in a few months because I use it in all the North Indian dishes too.
 It is more or less the same basic ingredients and you should already know F and I are sucker for Pakistani food.

 Jump to: